EMPZsolt/my-first-project/README.md

 ### Languages Used

 HTML and CSS were used to create this website.
+There is also JavaScript in the code, but it is from an external source.

 ### Libraries & Programs Used